Diagrammatic representations of Generalized Temperley-Lieb algebras of affine type $\widetilde{B}$ and $\widetilde{D}$: Introduction

 \section{Introduction}

-The Temperley-Lieb (TL) algebra is a very classical mathematical object studied in algebra, combinatorics, statistical mechanics and mathematical physics, introduced by Temperley and Lieb in 1971 \cite{TemperleyLieb}.
+The Temperley--Lieb (TL) algebra is a very classical mathematical object studied in algebra, combinatorics, statistical mechanics and mathematical physics, introduced by Temperley and Lieb in 1971 \cite{TemperleyLieb}.
 Kauffman \cite{Kauffman} and Penrose \cite{Penrose} showed that the TL algebra can be realized as a diagram algebra, that is an associative algebra with a basis given by certain diagrams on the plane.
 On the other hand, Jones presented the TL algebra in terms of abstract generators and relations.
 In \cite{Jones-hecke}, he also showed that this algebra occurs naturally as a quotient of the Hecke algebra of type $A$.
 The realization of the TL algebra as a Hecke algebra quotient was generalized by Graham in \cite{Graham}.
-He defined the so-called {\em generalized Temperley-Lieb algebra} TL($\Gamma$) for a Coxeter system of arbitrary type $\Gamma$ and showed that it has a monomial basis indexed by the fully commutative elements of the underlying Coxeter group.
-During the years, diagrammatic representations for $\TL(\Gamma)$ have been found for each Coxeter system of finite type and for two systems of affine type.
-More precisely, in \cite{Green-general}, \cite{Green_TLE} and \cite{Green-cellular} Green defined a diagram calculus in finite Coxeter types $B$, $D$, $E$ and $H$.
+He defined the so-called \textit{generalized Temperley--Lieb algebra} TL($\Gamma$) for a Coxeter system of arbitrary type $\Gamma$ and showed that it has a monomial basis indexed by the fully commutative elements $\FC(\Gamma)$ of the underlying Coxeter group.
+Over the years, some diagrammatic representations for $\TL(\Gamma)$ have been found.
+More precisely, Green defined a diagram calculus in finite Coxeter types $B$, $D$, $E$ and $H$, respectively in \cite{Green-general}, \cite{Green_TLE} and \cite{Green-cellular}.
 For affine types, in \cite{FanGreen_Affine} Fan and Green provided a realization of TL($\widetilde{A}$) as a diagram algebra on a cylinder and, more recently, in \cite{ErnstDiagramI, ErnstDiagramII}, Ernst represented $\TL(\widetilde{C}$) as an algebra of decorated diagrams.

+The aim of this paper is to give diagrammatic representations for the two remaining affine families, namely types $\widetilde{D}$ and $\widetilde{B}$.
+Taking inspiration from Ernst's work on type $\widetilde{C}$, we consider two subsets of the decorated diagrams introduced in~\cite{ErnstDiagramI}, we endow them with an algebra structure, and then we define, modulo some relations, two new quotient algebras, denoted by $\DD$ and $\DB$.
+Our main results show that these algebras are actually isomorphic to $\TL(\Dn)$ and $\TL(\Bn)$, respectively.